RebelToolbox/RebelDocumentation/getting_started/step_by_step/scripting_languages.rst

     Why don't we use Python or Lua directly?

-    Years ago, Godot used Python, then Lua.
-Both languages' integration took a lot of work and had severe limitations.
-For example, threading support was a big challenge with Python.
+    Integartion of a language takes a lot of work and there are severe limitations.
+    For example, it's difficult to provide threading support with Python.

-    Developing a dedicated language doesn't take us more work and we can tailor it to game developers' needs.
-We're now working on performance optimizations and features that would've been difficult to offer with third-party languages.
+    Developing a dedicated language doesn't require more work and we can tailor it to game developers' needs.
+We're also able to address performance optimizations and features that would be difficult to offer with third-party languages.

 .NET / C#